zeb60174-rgb/Practice-Repo/README.md

 # Practice-Repo
-First, I watched a video for git ang github, and now am using them practically
+First, I watched a video for git ang github, and now am using them practically<br>change in new repo.